-The district is renowned for its implementation of differentiated instruction as part of its efforts to provide all students with meaningful and appropriate educational opportunities.
-Two of our schools, Colchester High School and Union Memorial School, have received national recognition for their differentiated instruction professional development programs and practices.
+Our school district is renowned for its implementation of differentiated instruction as part of its efforts to provide all students with meaningful and appropriate educational opportunities.
+Colchester High School graduates attend a wide range of colleges and universities throughout the state and country.

-In terms of educational advantages, Colchester is home to St. Michael's College and borders several other institutions of higher learning located in Burlington including the University of Vermont, Burlington College, Champlain College, Community College of Vermont, and Vermont Technical College.
+In terms of educational advantages, Colchester is home to St Michael's College and borders several other institutions of higher learning located in Burlington including the University of Vermont, Burlington College, Champlain College, Community College of Vermont, and Vermont Technical College.
 For more information on Vermont's education system, please visit the Vermont Agency of Education's web site.

 A great place to live and learn!